operasoftware/devopera/blog/_posts/2012-10-24-competition-show-us-the-shiny-for-a-chance-to-win-a-ticket-to-full-frontal-2012.md

 ---
-title: 'Competition: show us the shiny for a chance to win a ticket to Full Frontal 2012 in Brighton, UK'
+title: 'Competition: Show Us the Shiny for a Chance to Win a Ticket to Full Frontal 2012 in Brighton, UK'
 authors:
 - patrick-lauke
 tags:
 - full-frontal
 - conference
 - odin
-layout: article
+layout: post
 ---
 <p>If you&#39;re serious about your JavaScript and fanatical about web app development, you should already be familiar with the <a href="http://2012.full-frontal.org/">Full Frontal</a> conference.
 Missed your chance to grab a ticket for this year?
 Don&#39;t fret, we may be able to help...</p>